alexey-tyurin/my-projects/README.md

 Enterprises want to use LLMs for customer-facing chatbots, but **GPT-4 costs are prohibitive at scale**.
 Running thousands of intent classification queries per day quickly becomes expensive.
 How do you get GPT-4 quality at GPT-4o-mini prices?

 #### 💼 Why This Project Matters
-- **Business Value:** Achieved **60% accuracy vs GPT-4.1's 52%** while reducing operational costs by up to **90%** through smaller, specialized models
+- **Business Value:** Achieved **60% accuracy vs GPT-4.1's 52%** while demonstrating potential operational cost reduction of up to **90%** through smaller, specialized models
-- **Breadth & Depth:** Covers complete ML pipeline from dataset creation to production deployment with real-world performance metrics
+- **Breadth & Depth:** Covers complete ML pipeline from dataset creation to deployment with real-world performance metrics
 - **Scalability:** Demonstrates how domain-specific fine-tuning scales better than general-purpose large models for specific use cases
 - **Production Ready:** Includes comprehensive evaluation metrics, deployment guides, and cost analysis for business decision-making